BastilleBSD/bastille-ui/README.md

 WebUI config file: `web/config.json`

-Requests made via the API must contain an `Authorization: Bearer API_KEY` header.
+Requests made via the API must contain an `Authorization: Bearer API_KEY` header as well as an `Authorization-ID: keyid` header.
 The `API_KEY` can be set inside the `api/config.json` file.
 The `API_KEY` is set every time the program starts.

 For the WebUI, the `web/config.json` file contains a default username and password to log in.
 Simply visit http://host:port to get started.